nencki-lobi/lobi-inhouse/docs/software.rst

 ANTs
 --------------------
+BUG ALERT

+The most updated version (clone of github repository) is located in /opt/software/ants_scripts/.
+Use absolute path if You want to be sure that there are no bugs in the ANTs scripts.
+However, default paths are set to neurodebian's installation (scripts & binaries) for better compatibility.

 Parallelization and multithreading

 ANTs enables parallel computation on 2 different levels - parallel execution of ANTs scripts and multithreaded executables of ITK library.
 Additionaly, you can easily paralelize Your scripts with GNU parallel* on top of it (eg. in case of multiple subjects).
 Make sure whether it is still true for current ANTs implementation.
 Here is the list of available options: